-The Spring/Summer 2019 season may have brought us clashing prints, neon hues and quirky tailoring, but it additionally showcased neutral minimalism at its finest.
+The Spring/Summer 2019 shows may have brought us clashing prints, neon hues and quirky tailoring, but they additionally showcased neutral minimalism at its finest.

 Were you a fan of the opposing aesthetics?
 If so, you’ll be glad to hear that Autumn/Winter 2019 fashion is also a tale of two sides.

 At one end of the spectrum lies understated shapes, styles and colours.
 On the other, it’s all about elaborate maximalism that would make the cast of Mamma Mia jealous.